xaun/threedee/webaudioAPI.md

 The fftSize basically determines the number of bins(or bands [audio term]), this is used for the frequency-domain analysis.
 It must be to the power of 2, and a minimum of 32.
 It determines how large the frequency range one single bin(band) will cover.

 `analyser.fftSize = 32;`

+The actual number of bins (bands) in this example would be 16.
+As it is divided by 2.

 ## Creating an Audio Object